pixelJedi/VirtualFileSystem/README.md

 It's possible to mount and unmount VDisks by providing names of corresponding files:
 - `MountOrCreate(string filename)`
 - `Unmount(string filename)`
+- todo: `ResetAndMount` - to reuse the filename

 ## VDisk